-The library at Gladstone’s Library is many things: chiefly, it is a spectacle, a dedicated research environment and a place to be creatively inspired.
+The library at Gladstone’s Library is many things: chiefly, it is a dedicated research environment and a place to be creatively inspired.
 Its users include academics, clergy, students, the general public, creative writers, and many more.
-The Library team’s priority is ensuring that the environment retains its charismatic character, welcoming in new users while allowing experienced users to benefit from the silent working environment.
+The library team’s priority is ensuring that the environment retains its charismatic character, welcoming in new users while allowing experienced users to benefit from the silent working environment.

 The position of Library Intern is, therefore, a diverse one and would best suit an individual who appreciates the need for libraries to promote their services.
 Interns divide their time between working with the library team, assisting with marketing tasks and individual projects (roughly 60% of the role involves working with the library team).
 A typical day might involve:

 This post would suit an individual who seeking experience in librarianship as well as graduates who would appreciate the chance to work on research projects in one of the UK’s most significant collections.
 Irrespective of background, the successful candidate must be able to deliver excellent customer service, and be enthusiastic about working on a variety of tasks with a variety of people.
 Like all other members of staff, interns are expected to deliver excellent customer service and to work enthusiastically on a wide range of tasks with a variety of people.